SerenityOS/serenity/Base/usr/share/man/man8/pls.md

 ## Description

-Executes a command as the root user (uid and gid 0), given that the user executing `pls` is located in the plsusers file.
+Executes a command as superuser (UID and GID 0).
+This command is only available for users in the `wheel` group.

 It is possible to execute commands that contain hyphenated options via the use of `--`, which signifies the end of command options.
 For example: